 Steelhead are not expected to be within the southern Eden Landing themselves when the levees are modified, when dredge material is placed in the Bay and Inland Ponds, or when islands and habitat transition zones are created.
 While upstream spawning habitat is not present in OAC, the breach and tide channels are likely to only incidentally support steelhead juveniles.
 Immediately after breaching, changes in water quality (i.e., high turbidity, low dissolved oxygen) could result in effects on steelhead, if present.
 These effects would be minimized through use of avoidance and minimization measures, such as those from the 2007 Final EIS/R, the AMP, and other CDFW management documents, as well as compliance with expected permit and BO conditions.
 In-water work would be timed to the extent possible to avoid impacts to steelhead that might be up-migrating through ACFCC and incidentally through OAC, or when they are out-migrating.
 In addition, breaching would likely occur on the ingoing tide to allow sediments the opportunity to settle out in the ponds prior to the outgoing tide.
+Temporary cofferdams would be used during installation of new water control structures.
 If fish rescue and/or relocation are required during construction, these activities would be completed under an agency-approved plan to limit impacts.